awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 If you haven't done so already, put a process in place to capture and manage bounces and complaints\.
 All Amazon SES accounts are required to have these processes in place\.
 For more information, see [Email Program Success Metrics](success-metrics.md)\.

 Next, determine which email addresses are bouncing, and create and implement a plan for reducing or eliminating these bounces\.
-If your account's ability to send email has already been paused, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) to request a list of recent complaints\.
+If your account's ability to send email has already been paused, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.

 ### If your account is under review<a name="reputationdashboard-bounce-probation"></a>

 At the end of the review period, if the bounce rate for your account remains above 10%, we might pause your account's ability to send email until you resolve the issue\.

-If you have implemented changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
-In your email, describe the changes you implemented\.
+If you have implemented changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
+In your response to the case, describe the changes you implemented\.
 If we agree that the changes will reduce your bounce rate, we adjust our calculations to only consider bounces received after your changes were implemented\.

 ### If your account's ability to send email is paused<a name="reputationdashboard-bounce-suspended"></a>

 You can request that we reconsider this decision\.
 For more information, see [Amazon SES Sending Review Process FAQs](faqs-enforcement.md)\.

-When you implement changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+When you implement changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue doesn't occur again\.
 After we receive your request, we review the information that you provided and change the status of your account if necessary\.

 ## Complaint Rate Notification<a name="reputationdashboard-complaint"></a>